Cranky569/-ae2-storage-monitor/README.md

 The script will now display the used bytes in your AE2 storage cells on the connected monitor.

-## License

-[Your License Information Here]

 ## Credits

-- This script was created by [Your Name or GitHub Username].
+- This script was created by Cranky5.
 - Special thanks to the creators of ComputerCraft, AdvancedPeripherals, and Applied Energistics 2 for their amazing mods!